Americans living abroad and tax filing deadlines

 Americans living abroad who are required to file a US tax return must submit Form 1040 on or before June 15.
 This deadline applies to both U.S. citizens and resident aliens abroad, including those with dual citizenship.

 The IRS provides an automatic two-month deadline extension to submit your US tax return.
-However, payments of taxes are still due on or before April 15 to avoid interest on late payment.
-Penalty for late payment starts accruing after June 15.
-For those who are still paying into the US social security system, pay your SE tax quarterly.
+However, payments of taxes are still due on or before April 15 to avoid interest on late payments.
+Penalty for late payment starts accruing the day after June 15.
+For those who are still paying into the US social security system, pay your self-employment tax quarterly.

 Benefits and qualifications

 Remember that taxpayers qualify for the special June 15 filing deadline if both their tax home and abode are outside the United States and Puerto Rico.
 Those serving in the military outside the U.S. and Puerto Rico on the regular due date of their tax return also qualify for the extension to June 15.
-A statement is generally recommended to be attached to the return.
+A statement is generally recommended to be attached to the return if submitting your tax return before June 15 or an extension form is not already filed with the IRS.

 Reporting required for foreign accounts and assets